 By using your required minimum distribution (RMD) to purchase a life insurance policy, you can create a tax-free inheritance for your beneficiaries.
 This strategy can be especially beneficial if you are in good health and can qualify for a policy with low premiums.

-As you can see, there are a number of things you can do to reduce the amount of taxes you have to pay on your RMDs.
+As you can see, there are some things you can do to reduce the amount of taxes you have to pay on your RMDs.
 If you would like more information or would like to speak with an expert about reducing your RMD tax bill, please don’t hesitate to contact us.
 We would be happy to help!

 Get help from a licensed financial professional.
 This service is free of charge.